-Even when an older home is being totally renovated I believe there are lessons to learn from its history.
+When the kitchen of an older home is being totally renovated, I believe there are lessons to learn from it’s the home’s history.
 Retaining even a small acknowledgment of its past can add a sense of authenticity to the new version.

-I used the concept for the kitchen floor and front hallway, designing a “rug” from a combination of tile and sheet Marmoleum, in the colour palette we had chosen.
+I used the concept for the kitchen floor and foyer, designing a “rug” from a combination of tile and sheet Marmoleum, in the colour palette we had chosen.
 It adds an extra pop of colour, and an unexpected nod to the vintage of the house.